 Implementing boundaries is crucial during this time.
 They don’t need to be strict boundaries, but they need to be explicitly put in place.
 Tell your partner, roommate, or family that you need space at certain hours.
 Make a schedule for yourself to follow, even if you don’t have work to do.
 Keep the kitchen off-limits except at meal and snack times.

-These boundaries will help you keep your sense of self stable, along with providing a sense of safety.
+These boundaries will help you keep your sense of self-stable and provide you with stability and a sense of safety.
 It is one of the most important steps for taking care of your mental health during this time — not just in the pandemic, but also in general.

 Find something easy but productive to do